jouellnyc/wpa-ent-mschapv2-bridge/README.md

 Significantly shorter and easier, BUT alot has changed in BookWorm

-- Steps for the AP

-Change IP address,  pre shared key, SSID as you wish
+- Steps for the AP: Change IP address,  pre shared key, SSID as you wish

 ```
 nmcli con add con-name wlan1-AP ifname wlan1 type wifi ssid "YOURSSID"